yjg30737/pyqt-hidable-menubar/README.md

 # pyqt-hidable-menubar
 PyQt Hidable Menubar (show/hide menu bar with close button at the right corner of it)

 Showing/hiding menu bar performs little animation.

+Fully-responsive as well.

 ## Requirements
 * PyQt5 >= 5.8